Jeff Cogen: 2013 controversy and resignation

 In 2013, Cogen admitted to an extramarital affair with a policy advisor in the Multnomah County Health Department following public allegations.
-The policy advisor resigned under pressure from the county health department for having a conflict of interest.
-For some weeks, he rejected calls for him to resign, which included a July 24 vote by his four fellow county commissioners.
-"I deserve a chance for the facts to come out," he told the media.
-However, on September 6, 2013, he announced his intention to resign, effective ten days later.
-His final day in office was September 16.
-He was succeeded as county chair by his chief of staff, Marissa Madrigal, who was sworn in on September 17, 2013.
+The policy advisor resigned under pressure from the county health department regarding a conflict of interest.
+Cogen initially rejected calls for his resignation, surviving a July 24 vote by his four fellow county commissioners.
+On September 6, 2013, he announced his resignation, concluding his term in office on September 16.
+He was succeeded as county chair by his chief of staff, Marissa Madrigal.